listicxkohe/Whitemane-Helper/README.md

-Certainly, here's your updated readme.md content with a direct download link:

 **Whitemane Inspect (v1.0.0)**

 **Description:**
 Whitemane Inspect is a World of Warcraft addon crafted for the Whitemane private server (WoW 4.3.4).
-This tool simplifies character inspection and armory link generation, enhancing your in-game experience.
+This tool generated armory link.

 **Features:**
 - **Armory Link Generation**: Quickly generate and access armory links for characters.